savanibharat/muse-collect/README.md

 # muse-collect

+UNDER CONSTRUCTION.
+CODE CHANGES DOES NOT REFLECT CHANGES IN README.
+WILL UPDATE ACCORDINGLY.

 Working with arrays has always being difficult.
 This library aims to solve that problem.
 Currently, several of classes has Fluent API to interact with arrays.
 From Wiki, in software engineering, a fluent interface (as first coined by Eric Evans and Martin Fowler) is an implementation of an object oriented API that aims to provide more readable code.

 At the heart of this library lies 3 important classes i.e. ```IntArray```, ```LongArray``` and ```DoubleArray``` which encapsulates ```int[]```, ```long[]``` and ```double[]``` respectively.
 One additional detail about this 3 classes is that they all are Immutable.